jaishree-verma/docker-ml-api/README.md

 This model learned patterns from this data - like:
 “Setosa usually has small petals, Virginica has longer ones… & hence give predictions.”

--> A backend API (FastAPI + Docker) that takes measurements and returns a prediction -> A frontend UI (Streamlit) where users can enter values and see the result
+->  A frontend UI (Streamlit) where users can enter values and see the result = https://docker-ml-api-frontend.streamlit.app/ -> A backend API (FastAPI + Docker) that takes measurements and returns a prediction = https://docker-ml-api.onrender.com/docs

 ```
 It’s a clean, minimal setup perfect for learning how to deploy ML models as APIs with these ideas :